 As Dune Savers, we are committed to preserving and protecting the fragile ecosystems of our coastal dunes.
 Through community-driven efforts, we focus on the cleanup and removal of invasive and non-native vegetation to restore natural habitats and strengthen our region’s ecological resilience.
-Our mission is rooted in stewardship, sustainability, and a deep respect for the natural landscapes that shape our coastal identity.
+Our mission is rooted in stewardship, sustainability, education, and a deep respect for the natural landscapes that shape our coastal identity.

 Our team is made up of passionate Volunteers who are committed to environmental protection.
-Many of our leaders are Florida Master Gardeners, trained in advanced plant Identification, and members of the Florida Native Plant society
+Many of our leaders are Florida Master Gardeners, trained in Advanced Plant Identification, and members of the Florida Native Plant Society

 We partner with the local city governments.
 All work is done in conjunction with all state and local ordnances, permission of property owners, and when needed we have required permits.

-that are fun to work with who help with identifying the plants.
-It will help you learn about both our native Florida plants, and invasive plants
+This is a rewarding endeavor, it is educational, and helps the environment and our community.
+We have a super group of volunteers that are fun to work with who help with identifying the plants.
+It will help you learn about both our native Florida plants and invasive plants

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.